Water Conservation Project Fund

 Current Updates

 To date projects have included feasibility, design and construction phases for improvement of one or more aspects of a ditch irrigation system operation or efficiency.
 There have also been completed evaluations to aid with management or efficiency of the river system and related water rights.
-Construction projects have replaced flumes, headgates, or control structures; lined portion of ditches; allowed for bypass of Lake McKinney or the river itself; and installed gages.
+Construction projects have replaced flumes, headgates, or control structures; lined portion of ditches; allowed for bypass of Lake McKinney or the river itself; and installed gauges.
 Studies have helped identify management or operational changes to aid efficiency or monitor Colorado’s compact compliance.

 Funding